phelim-h/encord-agents/docs/getting_started.md

 runner = Runner(project_hash="<your_project_hash>")

 @runner.stage(name="pre-label")
-def my_agent_logic(lr: LabelRowV2) -> str | None:
+def my_agent_logic(lr: LabelRowV2) -> str:
-    location = "New York" if "NY" in lr.data_title else "San Francisco"

-    priority = 0.
-    if location == "New York":
-        priority = 1.
-    else if location == "San Francisco":
-        priority = 0.5

-    label_row.set_priority(priority=priority)
+    # ...
+    return "annotate"

 if __name__ == "__main__":
     runner.run()
 ```

 Notice the `my_agent_logic`, it recieves a [`LabelRowV2`][lrv2-class] instance.
-That label row is associated with a task which is currently sitting in the `"prioritize"` agent stage.
+That label row is associated with a task that is currently sitting in the `"pre-label"` agent stage.
+Also, the agent is returning the name (

 Now, it's our job to define what's supposed to happen with it.
 In this example, we'll keep it simple and assign a priority based on the file name.